blia/sql-template-js/README.md

 ### Model Classes from Schemas

-When loading a file containing a SQL schema definition (using CREATE TABLE), a model class is automatically created:
+When loading a file containing a SQL schema definition (using CREATE TABLE or CREATE VIEW), a model class is automatically created:

 ```typescript
 // Schema file: user.sql